How to Clean Your Cat’s or Dog’s Ears

 - With your other hand, fill the ear canal to the brim with the ear cleansing or flushing solution.
 Be sure to avoid touching the tip of the nozzle to the ear canal to help prevent contaminating the ear cleaning solution.

 - Release the ear flap and gently massage the base of the ear between your thumb and fingers for one to two minutes.
-This will helps dislodge wax and debris stuck deep inside the ear canal.
+This will help dislodge wax and debris stuck deep inside the ear canal.

 - Remove excess ear cleaning solution and debris from the outer ear with dry cotton balls or soft gauze.
 It’s not necessary to get the ear completely dry.